CSE312: Web Applications

 • Submitting code or other work that is not your own for course credit.

-• Allowing another student to see your code or submission for an assignment.
+• Allowing another student to see your code or submission for a homework assignment.
 (Ex.
 Sitting side-by-side while working on a homework such that you can see each other screens)

 • Collaborating with another student to write code or documentation for a homework assignment.

-• Copying a large amount of material found on the Internet into your submission.
+• Copying a large amount of material found on the Internet into your homework submission.

-• Asking any of the course staff to falsify your grade (eg. Asking for any result that you did not rightfully earn) or for an extension that you beyond what your performance warrants
+• Asking any of the course staff to falsify your grade (eg. Asking for any result that you did not rightfully earn).
+This includes pressuring your TA to give you credit for recitation when you did not rightfully earn it (eg. if you showed up late).

 Week 1: Introduction